 Students will receive comments and individualized feedback on their assignments via Canvas.
 Work will be graded, and student questions will be addressed, in a timely manner.

 Parents do not need to contact me before registering for this class.
-I will confirm registration with parents and provide a welcome email to students.
+I will confirm registration and provide a welcome email to students.
 All parents should join Canvas as observers, and I will respond to all parental questions.
+Parents and students can contact me during the course via e-mail.
+I will try to respond to any questions within 24 hours.